svenvc/zinc/README.md

   post.
 ```

-This does an HTTP POST to our server's /echo handler with a simple text as resource.
+This builds an HTTP POST to our server's /echo handler with a simple text as resource.
 The server will echo information about the request it received, including the text resource that you posted.

 By default, the demonstration server has a couple of handlers, mostly for testing.
-You can add your own to do additions, for example.
+You can add your own, to do additions (sum two numbers), for example.

 ```Smalltalk
 ZnServer default delegate